TravisDart/formstorm/README.md

 # FormStorm

-A tool to test forms by trying (almost) every combination of valid and invalid input.
-It's sort of like a brute-force attack on your form.
+A library to test forms by trying (almost) every combination of valid and invalid input. - Sort of like a brute-force attack on your form.

 ## Example: